stackrox/stackrox/README.md

 ```

 ## How to Release a New Version
-Releasing a new version of Mitigate requires only a few steps.
+Releasing a new version of StackRox Prevent requires only a few steps.

 These steps assume that the tip of `origin/master` is what you plan to release,
 and that the build for that commit has completed.